 - Local Adaptive Sports Programs

-Adds Harrington, "I was also able to include a newly renovated historic cabin in Half Dome Village in the book.
+Adds Harrington, "I was also able to include a newly renovated historic cabin in Curry Village in the book.
 It was once Mother Curry’s home, but now this Yosemite cabin is wheelchair-accessible and it even includes a roll-in shower.
 They did a wonderful job with the access."

 Additionally the book includes access details on some attractions near the parks, such as the Yosemite Mountain Sugar Pine Railroad and the Sierra Vista Scenic Byway, which are located near Yosemite’s South Entrance.
 And if folks from Southern California want to take the scenic route to the parks, the book also details some fun accessible stops along the Eastern Sierra Scenic Byway.

 This inclusive title is the most recent addition to Harrington’s national park series; and although it’s written for wheelchair-users and slow walkers, moms who have stroller-aged kids will also appreciate the access information in this guide.

 Known as the go-to expert on accessible travel, Candy Harrington has covered this niche exclusively for 23 years.
 She’s the founding editor of Emerging Horizons and the author of several accessible travel titles, including the classic, Barrier-Free Travel: A Nuts and Bolts Guide for Wheelers and Slow Walkers.
 She also blogs regularly about accessible travel issues at www.BarrierFreeTravels.com.